brianleroux/wtfjs/posts/2012-09-19-Hexadecimal-weirdness.md

-In JS you can represent numbers in haxadecimal, right?
+In JS you can represent numbers in hexadecimal, right?

 <code>
     var hex = 0xFF55;